MicrosoftDocs/altspace-vr/altspace-vr/user-safety.md

 ### Space Bubble

-To Turn your Space Bubble on or off, go to **Main Menu -> Settings -> General -> Personal Space Bubble**.
+To turn your Space Bubble on or off, go to **Main Menu -> Settings -> General -> Personal Space Bubble**.

 ![Option to turn on Personal Space Bubble](images/personal-space-bubble.png)

 Your Space Bubble is on by default.
 People who get too close to you will disappear from your field of view.
 Turn it on if you’re feeling a bit crowded or if your view is blocked.
 Whatever is in your way will disappear.

 >[!Tip]
->If you’re new to VR, leaving your Space Bubble on can help you feel more comfortable in immersive spaces.)
+>If you’re new to VR, leaving your Space Bubble on can help you feel more comfortable in immersive spaces.

 ### Mute Yourself